sualsoft/Clienk/content/_index.en.md

 hero:
   enable: true
   title: "ONE AI POWERED CUSTOMER CARE APPLICATION FOR ALL YOUR CONSUMER ENGAGEMENTS"
-  content: Drive loyalty and growth at every stage of your customer support lifecycle with Livecom
+  content: Drive loyalty and growth at every stage of your customer support lifecycle with Clienk
   image: /assets/img/hero.svg
   button:
     enable: true